NethServer/nethserver-squidguard/README.rst

 Properties:

 * *Filter*: a filter object
+* *FilterElse: an optional filter object, applied when none of the referenced Time rules apply
 * *Src*: it can be an object of type user, user group, host, host group, zone or role.
 Otherwise, if it is a string, the system will assume the profile is associated with an user from Active Directory; the system must be joined to a domain
 * *Time*: a CSV list time object references (optional)